 Napier City Council has been awarded $200,000 funding through the Waka Kotahi NZ Transport Agency’s Innovating Streets for People Programme to trial some improvements to the way West Quay operates.

-Napier City Council is transforming Ahuriri's West Quay into a pedestrian and cycle-friendly precinct, working in partnership with Waka Kotahi, New Zealand Transport Agency and the community.
+Napier City Council has temporarily transformed Ahuriri's West Quay into a pedestrian and cycle-friendly precinct.
+This project is a partnership with Waka Kotahi, New Zealand Transport Agency and the community.

 What this project means for residents?